 Who says that visiting transmitters is boring !

 As regards BBC FM network (national stations : England, Scotland, Wales, NI and Local stations) all the main transmitters are mixed polarity like Pontop Pike in the picture below left.
-Many of the relay transmitters were vertical polarity like Acklam Wold in the picture below right.
+Most of the relay transmitters are vertical polarity like Acklam Wold in the picture below right.
 This transmitter actually broadcasts BBC Radio York (rather than the BBC National FM stations) but it`s a clear well lit photograph which shows up the transmitting arrays well !